 So say you have osteoarthritis in your knee, or a shoulder pain that just won’t let up, or a chronic back pain that comes and goes depending on what you do.
 These are what I consider chronic inflammatory conditions.
 Somewhere along the line the body got stuck, and it can’t seem to push through to the other side.
 To help you manage pain and discomfort, and to minimize inflammation in your body, here are a few supplement ideas:

 - Tumeric: Current research is showing that the active ingredient, curcumin, is responsible for most anti-inflammatory and healing benefits.
 You’ll need a little more than a dash of spice on your food though.
 The recommended dosage is 400-600mg of turmeric extract 3x per day to see any measurable reductions in inflammation.
-Here’s my recommended supplement if you’re looking for tumeric.
-You could also check out Gaia Herbs Golden Milk on Amazon for a daily dose of tumeric, but I have yet been able to pin down exactly how much is in a serving.
+This is the curcumin supplement I use every day.
+I have also used and liked this one.
+Also check out Gaia Herbs Golden Milk on Amazon for a daily dose of tumeric.
+Paired with hot almond milk this makes a lovely soothing winter drink.

 - Garlic has also been shown to be a powerful natural anti-inflammatory agent.
 Again, if you’re really looking to pump up its power, you might need a supplement.
 Typically the recommended dose is 2-4g (one whole garlic clove is about 1g) or 600-1200mg garlic extract.